How Many Cm Is 14 Mm

 2. Converting to Feet: Similarly, if you need to convert millimeters to feet, you can convert millimeters to centimeters and then convert centimeters to feet.
 There are approximately 30.48 cm per foot.

 3. Area and Volume Conversions: When dealing with area or volume, you need to consider the units carefully.
-For example, to convert square millimeters to square centimeters, you divide by 100 (since 1 cm² = 100 mm²).
+As an example, to convert square millimeters to square centimeters, you divide by 100 (since 1 cm² = 100 mm²).
 Similarly, to convert cubic millimeters to cubic centimeters, you divide by 1000 (since 1 cm³ = 1000 mm³).

 Real-World Examples in Different Industries